 Noah has continued his development as an artist through lessons from world-class saxophonists such as John-Edward Kelly, Arno Bornkamp and Carina Raschèr.

 As a pedagogue Noah divides his focus among giving private lessons and coaching chamber groups in music schools in Pliezhausen and Tübingen, teaching group lessons in regional music outreach programs, as well as hosting international saxophone workshops.
-He is an adjunct professor for saxophone at the School of Music of the Johannes Gutenberg University Mainz.
+For three years he was an adjunct professor for saxophone at the School of Music of the Johannes Gutenberg University Mainz.